Benratelade/catpurr_one/README.md

 * Use ASDF to manage dependencies
 * Run tests with rspec
 * Continuous Integration is done via Circle CI (TBD)

+# Redis
+To support queues with Sidekiq, we rely on Redis running on port 6500. `--daemonize yes` starts Redis in the background.
+`redis-server --port 6500 --daemonize yes`